wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 Now, do I go to sleep or does inadvertence — characteristic of the sleeping state — come to me?
 In other words, we are awake because we are asleep.
 We do not wake up into a really waking state.
-In the waking state, the world emerges due to ignorance and takes one into a waking-dream state.
+In the waking state, the world emerges due to ignoreänce and takes one into a waking-dream state.
 Both sleep and waking are misnomers.
 We are only dreaming.
 True waking and true sleeping only the <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> knows.